Board of Directors

 Véronique Guillot-Pelpel is judge at the Paris Commercial Court and Board member of the Nexans Foundation created in March 2013.
 Previously she held the position of Director of Human Resources and Communications for Nexans between 2006 and 2008 and had previously held the position of Communication Director for the Group between 2000 and 2006.
 Mrs Guillot-Pelpel was a member of Nexans' Executive Committee from October 2001 until she left the Group in 2008.

-Fanny Letier is an Executive Director, Small and mid cap investments, within Bpifrance since March 2015.
-She also manages Bpifrance’s advisory services and coordinates its accelerator programs for SMEs and mid-market companies.
-Fanny Letier previously held several positions within the French State Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Ministry of Finance.
+Fanny Letier is an Executive Director, Small and mid-cap investments, within Bpifrance since March 2015.
+She also manages Bpifrance's advisory services and coordinates its accelerator programs for SMEs and mid-market companies.
+Fanny Letier previously held several positions within the French State Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Treasury, relating to financial regulation.
 She was a financial advisor at the office of the French permanent delegation to the European Union in Brussels between 2008 and 2010.
-She is a member of the boards of directors of BioMerieux Group and Alliance Industry of the Future.
+She is a member of the boards of directors of BioMerieux Group and Alliance Industry of the Future

 Hubert Porte is Executive Chairman of the private equity firm Ecus Administradora General de Fondos S.A.(2), which was founded in 2004 and invests in Chile through private equity funds Ecus Private Equity I and Ecus Agri-Food.
 Hubert Porte is Chairman of the Board of Directors of the Chilean company AMA Time(2), and is a director of Invexans S.A.(2) (Quiñenco group, shareholder of Nexans), Plastic Omnium Chile S.A.(2) (Chilean subsidiary of Plastic Omnium group) and Loginsa(2).
 He is also managing partner of Latin American Asset Management Advisors Ltd(2) (LAAMA), which he founded in 2004, and which is the exclusive distributor for the Chilean and Peruvian pension funds of AXA Investment Managers’ mutual funds.
 LAAMA currently manages US$2 billion worth of investments for these funds.

-Kathleen Wantz-O’Rourke is the Group Performance & Transformation and Corporate Finance Director in ENGIE.
-Kathleen Wantz’O-Rourke joined the Engie group in 2012 as Group Action Plan and Performance Director.
+Kathleen Wantz-O’Rourke is the Group Performance Director at AKKA Technologies..
+Prior to that, she was Senior Vice President Group Performance and Transformation and Finance "Métiers" at Engie, which she joined in 2012.
 Between 1984 and 2012, she held various positions within the Siemens group, in finance, business development and general management in large regional companies.
-She also serves as a member of the Board of Storengy and of the Trust Management Institute (TMI), and as a member of the Supervisory Board of Companie Nationale du Rhône (CNR).
-She is also a member of the Audit Committee of Storengy and Compagnie Nationale du Rhône (CNR).
+She is a Member of the Board of Directors of the Trust Management Institute (TMI).

 (1) Independent Director